gromacs/gromacs/install-guide/install-guide.md

 FFTW is likely to be available for your platform via its package management system, but there can be compatibility and significant performance issues associated with these packages.
-In particular, GROMACS simulations are normally run in single floating-point precision whereas the default FFTW package is normally in double precision, and good compiler options to use for FFTW when linked to GROMACS may not have been used.
+In particular, GROMACS simulations are normally run in "mixed" floating-point precision, which is suited for the use of single precision in FFTW.
+The default FFTW package is normally in double precision, and good compiler options to use for FFTW when linked to GROMACS may not have been used.
 Accordingly, the GROMACS team recommends either